Teacher Scholarship Award

 Following the success of the program in 2019 CCSP established a scholarship for a pre-service teacher studying at the University of Notre Dame Australia (UNDA)

 Congratulations to Saige Conners, recipient of the 2021 Council of Catholic School Parents Pre-service Teacher Scholarship, University of Notre Dame Australia (UNDA).
 Saige, who received an ATAR of 97.75 in the 2020 HSC at Loreto Kirribilli, is enrolled in a Bachelor of Primary Education at UNDA.
-CCSP created this scholarship in 2019 to promote to future teachers the importance and subsequent application of parent and teacher engagement.

 “My goal and passion since the beginning of High School has been to become a Primary School Teacher.”